 Best Andaman Sea Islands Thailand – Koh Lipe

-Koh Lipe is one of my favourite islands.
-It is paradise and is home to white sand beaches, crystal clear waters, beautiful coral reefs and less tourists than many others.
-It also had some of the best sunsets I’ve seen in Thailand and the coral reefs were extremely colourful for snorkelling and it is the best diving in Thailand.
+Koh Lipe is paradise and is home to white sand beaches, crystal clear waters, beautiful coral reefs and less tourists than many others.
+It also had some of the best sunsets I’ve seen in Thailand, the coral reefs are extremely colourful for snorkelling and it is the best diving in Thailand.
 It’s close to Malaysia so can fill up if there are Thai and Malaysian coinciding holidays.
 I suggest you book in advance if this could be the case.
-I stayed at Gypsy Bungalows and loved these basic but cute bungalows with a garden walk to the beach.

 Best Things to do on Koh Lipe: Walk around the corner from the main beach to Sunset beach for some of the most impressive sunsets in Thailand